osmandapp/web/main/docs/user/plugins/contour-lines.md

 - *<Translate android="true" ids="download_srtm_maps"/>* - toggle on/off to show or hide Contour lines on the map.
 - *<Translate android="true" ids="show_from_zoom_level"/>* - minimum and maximum [zoom level](../map/interact-with-map.md#my-location--zoom) at which Contour lines are visible on the map.
-- *<Translate android="true" ids="srtm_color_scheme"/>* - choice of color options in which Contour lines are shown on the map.
+- *<Translate android="true" ids="srtm_color_scheme"/>* - selection of color options in which Contour lines are shown on the map.
-- *<Translate android="true" ids="rendering_attr_contourWidth_name"/>* - choice of width options to display Contour lines on the map.
+- *<Translate android="true" ids="rendering_attr_contourWidth_name"/>* - selection of width options for displaying  Contour lines on the map.
-- *<Translate android="true" ids="rendering_attr_contourDensity_name"/>* - choice of density options to display Contour lines on the map: Low, Medium, High.
-(The map loads slower for higher density).
+- *<Translate android="true" ids="rendering_attr_contourDensity_name"/>* - selection of options for the density of Contour lines displayed on the map: Low, Medium, High.
+At higher densities, the map is loaded slower.
-- *<Translate android="true" ids="welmode_download_maps"/>* - shows Contour line maps for the selected area or the nearest areas relative to the current map center which would require to be downloaded.
+- *<Translate android="true" ids="welmode_download_maps"/>* - shows Contour line maps for the selected area or the nearest areas relative to the current map center to be downloaded.

 </TabItem>